acanimal/acanimal.github.io/src/content/blog/2018-03-15-express-async-middleware.md

 // and `database.logAccess` implementation based on promises
 ```

-As you can see the async/await notation is more clear, in the sense it visually looks like a sequential set of imperative sentences, but with the powerful of JS asynchronous programing.
+As you can see the async/await notation is more clear, in the sense it visually looks like a sequential set of imperative sentences, but with the powerful of JS asynchronous programming.

 ### Notes on async/await